Drawing Planar Graphs with Few Geometric Primitives: Trees with segments on the grid

 We call the vertex of a heavy path closest to the root its \emph{top node} and the subtree rooted in the top node a \emph{heavy path subtree}.
 We define the \emph{depth} of a heavy path (subtree) as follows.
 We treat each leaf that is not incident to a heavy edge as a heavy path of depth~0.
 The depth of each other heavy path~$P$ is by~1 larger than the maximum depth of all heavy paths that are connected from~$P$ by an outgoing light edge.
 Heavy path subtrees of common depth are disjoint.

 \paragraph{Boxes.} We order the heavy paths nondecreasingly by their depth and then draw their subtrees in this order.
 Each heavy path subtree is placed completely inside an L-shaped box (\emph{heavy path box}) with its top node placed at the reflex angle; see Fig.~\ref{fig:lshape-1} for an illustration of a heavy path box~$B_i$ with top node~$u_i$, width~$w_i=\ell_i+r_i$, and height~$h_i=t_i+b_i$.
-We require that \begin{enumerate*}[label=(\roman*)] \item heavy path boxes of common depth are disjoint, \item $u_i$ is the only vertex on the boundary, and \item $b_i\ge t_i$. \end{enumerate*} Note that the boxes will be mirrored horizontally and/or vertically in some steps of the algorithm.
+We require that \begin{enumerate}[label=(\roman*)] \item heavy-path boxes of common depth are disjoint, \item $u_i$ is the only vertex on the boundary of $B_i$, and \item $b_i\ge t_i$. \end{enumerate} Note that the boxes will be mirrored horizontally and/or vertically in some steps of the algorithm.
 We assign to each heavy path subtree of depth~0 a heavy path box~$B_i$ with $\ell_i=r_i=t_i=b_i=1$.

-\paragraph{Drawing.} Assume that we have already drawn each heavy path subtree of depth~$d$.
-When drawing the subtree of a heavy path $\langle v_1,\ldots,v_m\rangle$ of depth~$d+1$, we proceed as follows.
+\paragraph{Drawing.} Since a heavy path subtree of depth~$0$ consists of exactly one vertex that is placed in a box as described above, we have already drawn all heavy path subtrees of depth~$0$.
+We will inductively draw the heavy path subtrees by their depth.
+Assume that we have already drawn each heavy path subtree of depth~$d\ge 0$.
+In the $(d+1)$-th step of our algorithm, we will draw all heavy path subtrees of depth~$d+1$.
+Let $\langle v_1,\ldots,v_m\rangle$ be a heavy path of depth~$d+1$.
+We proceed as follows; see Fig.~\ref{fig:treerecursion-1} for an illustration.
 The last vertex on a heavy path has to be a leaf, so~$v_m$ is a leaf.

-If $\outdeg(v_{m-1})$ is odd, we place the vertices $v_1,\ldots,v_m$ on a vertical line; otherwise, we place only the vertices $v_1,\ldots,v_{m-1}$ on a vertical line and treat~$v_m$ as a heavy path subtree of depth~0 that is connected to~$v_{m-1}$.
-For $1\le h\le m-1$, all heavy path boxes adjacent to~$v_h$ will be drawn either in a rectangle on the left side of the edge $(v_h,v_{h+1})$ or in a rectangle on the right side of the edge $(v_{h-1},v_h)$ (a rectangle that has~$v_1$ as its bottom left corner for $h=1$); see Fig.~\ref{fig:treerecursion-1} for an illustration with even $\outdeg(v_{m-1})$.
+If the outdegree of $v_{m-1}$ is odd, then we place the vertices $v_1,\ldots,v_m$ on a vertical line; otherwise, we place only the vertices $v_1,\ldots,v_{m-1}$ on a vertical line and treat~$v_m$ as a heavy path subtree of depth~0 that is connected to~$v_{m-1}$.

+For $1\le h\le m-1$, all heavy-path boxes adjacent to~$v_h$ will be drawn either in a rectangle on the left side of the edge $(v_h,v_{h+1})$ or in a rectangle on the right side of the edge $(v_{h-1},v_h)$ (a rectangle that has~$v_1$ as its bottom left corner for $h=1$).

+We now describe how to place the heavy-path boxes~$B_1,\ldots,B_k$ with top node~$u_1,\ldots,u_k$, respectively, adjacent to some vertex~$v$ on a heavy path into the rectangles described above; see Fig.~\ref{fig:treerecursion-2} for an illustration.